 Professor Franck’s advocacy was rooted in his own childhood.
 Frank was born in Berlin, the only child of Hugo and Ilse Franck.

 Professor Franck wrote constitutions for several African countries as they emerged from British rule, Tanganyika and Zanzibar, which became Tanzania, and Rhodesia, now Zimbabwe; and Sierra Leone.

 He later served as legal adviser to the governments of Kenya, Mauritius, the Solomon Islands, El Salvador and Chad.
-From 1995 to 2007 he was counsel to Bosnia before the International Court of Justice in the case against Serbia in the case of the slaughter of 8,000 Bosnians at Srebrenica.
+From 1995 to 2007 he was counsel to Bosnia before the International Court of Justice in the case against Serbia for the slaughter of 8,000 Bosnians at Srebrenica.

 Dr. Franck’s marriage to Martin Daly was one of the 18,000 marriages the Supreme Court of California allowed to stand in the wake of Proposition 8.
-Franck died on May 29, 2009 and is survived by his partner of many years.
+Franck died on May 29, 2009 and is survived by Daly.